-MEDIA DIRECTIONS & PARKING
+MEDIA DIRECTIONS & PARKING - PHILIPS ARENA

 Going north from the airport on I-75/85, take the World Congress Center/Andrew Young International Blvd. exit.
 Turn left at the end of the exit onto International.
 Proceed to Centennial Olympic Park Drive and take a left.
 At the corner of Marietta Street, take a right.
-At the third light (Baker St.) take a left, and then an immediate left onto the access road leading you back to Park Avenue West.
+At the third light (Baker St.) take a left, and then an immediate left onto the access road leading towards Philips Arena parking lots.
 Cross both sets of railroad tracks, go under the viaduct (as you go to the right), and follow the signs to Media Parking Lot A. If parking is not available in Lot A, proceed to Media Parking Lot B and you will find additional press parking at that location.